simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 ### `__len__` method docstring

-This method is disabled and can't use from Array instance.
+This method is disabled and can't use from an Array instance.

 ### `__ne__` method docstring